Clive Lloyd: Career

 Lloyd made his Test debut during the West Indian tour to India on 13 December 1966 against India.
 He scored 82 in the first innings and 78 not out in the second.
 After the tour to India, Lloyd joined Haslingden and played in the Lancashire League.
 Lloyd said of it "It was a real culture shock when I first got there because it was pretty cold.
 It was windy and raining and I hadn't been that cold in my life".
 He scored 861 runs in 1967 and then 1226 runs in 1968.
 He said of the experience "...it gave you a chance to hone your skills and your technique because the conditions were so different than what I was used to".
 He also played for the Derrick Robin's XI in 1967.
 He then played for Lancashire from 1968 until 1986.
-Lloyd scored 521 runs in John Player league matches in 1970 at an average of 57.88 and Lancashire won both the John Player's League and Gillette Cup in 1970.
+Lloyd scored 521 runs in John Player league matches in 1970 at an average of 57.88 and Lancashire won both the John Player League and Gillette Cup in 1970.

 In 1971–72, Lloyd suffered a back injury while playing for a Rest of the World team at the Adelaide Oval.
 He was fielding in the covers when Ashley Mallett hit a lofted drive towards his area.
 He made an effort to take the catch but it bounced out of his hands when he hit the ground awkwardly.
 When he went to get up, he felt a stabbing pain in his back and he was unable to move.
 He spent the next few weeks in an Adelaide hospital flat on his back.
 Lloyd was able to return to the West Indies in February 1972 and played for Guyana against Barbados on 26 February and scored 60 runs.
 He then scored 133 and 104 not out for Guyana against the touring New Zealand team.
 He was recalled to play for the West Indies in the fourth test against New Zealand and was run out for 43 runs in the first innings.
 This led to bottles being thrown on the pitch.
 Lloyd had to go to the radio commentary team and broadcast an appeal for calm which allowed the game to be restarted 20 minutes later.